Billing Software Tracks Clients. OnTheClock Tracks Staff.

 Why Clockify Is Best for the Tightest Budgets

-Clockify is the pick for a micro-firm watching every dollar.
-Its free plan still covers core time tracking and kiosk clock-in, and the cheapest paid tier runs under $4 per user.
-For a two or three-person setup, it does the job for little or nothing.
+Clockify is the pick for small firms watching every dollar.
+Its free plan still covers core time tracking and kiosk clock-ins, and the cheapest paid tier runs under $4 per user.
+For a two- or three-person setup, it does the job for little or nothing.

 Price is the whole draw, and the clock stays out of your way.
-Staff track hours on web, desktop, or mobile, and a shared kiosk handles front-desk punching.
-Timesheet approvals and basic reports come standard, and the Basic tier adds a QuickBooks link for payroll.
+Staff members track hours on web, desktop, or mobile devices, and a shared kiosk handles front desk punching.
+Time sheet approvals and basic reports come standard, and the Basic tier adds a QuickBooks link for payroll.

-One important change: as of April 2026, Clockify's free plan caps at five users, where it used to be unlimited.
+One important change: As of April 2026, Clockify's free plan caps at five users, where it used to be unlimited.
 So it fits the smallest firms, not a growing one.
-There's no geofencing at any tier and no GPS on free, which matters less for a single office than a field crew.
-Stay under five staff and the value is real.
+There's no geofencing at any tier and no GPS on the free plan, which matters less for a single office than a field crew.
+If your firm employs fewer than five individuals, the value is real.

 Key Features